 It is said the asteroid which was responsible for the extinction of the dinosaurs and the ice age struck earth in the region of the Yucatán Peninsula some 66 million years ago, in the specific area known today as Tulum.
 The energy from the impact and that of the cosmos is believed to still reside in Tulum, making the eco-friendly town an energy vortex of magic, love, beauty and awe.
 Not to mention it was also home to a portion of the Mayans, one of the most advanced ancient civilizations on earth with a deep connection to the cosmos and mother earth.

-Before visiting Tulum, I only knew that it was close to where BPM festival was held, making it a dance music destination at certain times of the year.
+Before visiting Tulum, I only knew that it was close to where BPM festival was held, before moving to different locations around the world, making it a dance music destination at certain times of the year.
+Other DJs are hosting events in Tulum like the Damian Lazarus Day Zero party.
 While also being popular among the yoga community with may eco-chic hotels and yoga retreats.
-It was just my style, so I assumed I’d enjoy the area, this was really the only premise on deciding to go.
+It was just my style, so I assumed I’d enjoy the area: this was really the only premise on deciding to go.
 Little did I know I’d be receiving more than I could have ever imagined on a short visit to Tulum.

 Arriving directly from a resort in Cancun and feeling a bit car sick, Casey and I were both immediately captivated driving through the town center and the beachside hotel row admiring the street art and eclectic style of the many hotels and restaurants.
 Once we finally made it to our beachside boutique hotel Luv Tulum, we both instantly felt better the moment we walked in.
 Carlos the hotel manager, greeted us with the warmest welcome and invited us to relax and enjoy a drink on the house at the onsite outdoor restaurant as we got settled.
 We enjoyed handcrafted Jalapeño Margaritas made by the bartender Mauricio, as we chatted with Carlos on the history of the family owned boutique hotel and the Mayans that built and restore the hotel every year.
 That spicy margarita was the first of many delicious drinks enjoyed by the talented and super friendly Mauricio, or as we were calling him by the end of our stay, Tio (uncle) Mauricio.